Security-Onion-Solutions/securityonion-docs/suricata.rst

 .. image:: images/config-item-suricata.png
   :target: _images/config-item-suricata.png

-If you would like to configure IDS rules, take a look at the :ref:`detections` interface.
+If you would like to configure :ref:`nids` rules, take a look at the :ref:`detections` interface.

 HOME_NET
 --------